Adi0062004/My-Dabbawala/README.md

 ## 🚀 About Me

-I am Vaibhav Kumar Tiwari, a Bachelor of Technology student majoring in Electronics and Communication Engineering at the prestigious Indian Institute of Technology Dhanbad.
+I am Aditya Dey, a Bachelor of Technology student majoring in Electronics and Communication Engineering at the prestigious Indian Institute of Technology Dhanbad.
 Alongside my studies, I excel as a full-stack web developer and possess a keen interest in competitive programming.